jcaraban/map/README.md

 # Compiler + Parallel + Map Algebra
-**Map Algebra** is a mathematical formalism for the processing and analysis of raster geographical data ("Geographic Information Systems and Cartographic Modelling," Tomlin 1990).
+**Map Algebra** is a mathematical formalism for the processing and analysis of raster geographical data (see "*Geographic Information Systems and Cartographic Modelling*," Tomlin 1990).
 Map Algebra becomes a powerful spatial modeling framework when embedded into a scripting language with branching, looping and functions.

 Operations in Map Algebra only take and return **rasters**.
-They belong to one of several **classes**:
+They belong to one of several classes:
 * **Local**: access single raster cells (**element-wise/ map** *pattern*)
 * **Focal**: access bounded neighborhoods (**stencil/ convolution** *pattern*)
 * **Zonal**: access any cell with associative order (**reduction** *pattern*)
 * **Global**: access any cell following some particular topological order
- * e.g. **viewshed**, **hydrological modeling**, **least cost analysis**...
+ * e.g. **viewshed** analysis, **least cost** analysis, **hydrological** modeling...

-For my PhD I design a Parallel Map Algebra implementation that runs efficiently on OpenCL devices.
-Users write sequential single-source Python scripts and the framework generates and executes parallel code automatically.
-Compiler techniques are at the core of system, from dependency analysis to loop fusion.
-They key challenge is minimizing memory movements, since they pose the major bottleneck to performance.
+For my **PhD** I design a Parallel Map Algebra implementation that runs efficiently on **OpenCL** devices.
+Users write sequential single-source **Python** scripts and the framework generates and executes kernel code automatically. **Compiler** techniques are at the core of system, from dependency analysis to **loop fusion**.
+They key challenge is maximizing **data locality**, since the memory movements pose the major bottleneck to performance.

 ## Sample script: *Hillshade*
 The following script depicts a hillshade algorithm (Horn 1981).
 It computes and matches the derivatives of a DEM to the azimuth and altitude of the sun to achieve an effect of topographic relief.